corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 ## RPC Permission Templates

-This describes a draft manual QA script that can be executed to independently verify that functionality is working as expected.

 The draft of a test plan may look like the following:

 1. Make sure UserAdminRole, VNodeCreatorRole and CordaDeveloperRole are either available at cluster bootstap time: